 Retirement income traditionally consists of a fixed pension and social security check every month.
 With the costs of living rising over time, however, you will want to maintain your lifestyle.
 It may not be possible to live as well ten years into your retirement if your income stays the same while the costs of utilities and food increase.
 It is where your rental income can help you!
 Rent is inclined to rise with the cost of living, meaning that as a landlord, you will have income that stays up to speed with inflation.
 Also, you should be able to pay off a majority of the mortgages on your rental units.
 By retirement age, you should have several paid-off rental properties generating increased profits and helping you live well.

 Rental Prices Go Up With Costs of Living and Market Demand

 Even if you own properties that adhere to rent stabilization regulations, rent payments in New York have traditionally experienced an upward trend.
 As the cost of living inevitably rises, salaries will need to keep pace, and rent should increase accordingly.
 As a landlord, you will need to charge an appropriate monthly rent to cover the maintenance and fees to profit appropriately.

 Let a Real Estate Agent Help You Find the Perfect Investment

 If you need help finding the right investment property, get the expertise of a real estate agent who knows New York.
 Not only can an agent help you gain a property located in a desirable area, but it will also be likely to grow in value and can negotiate the best deal.

 The Demand for Rentals is Timeless

-Though being a landlord isn’t risk-free, the likelihood of your rental unit losing relevance is slim if you keep it properly maintained and marketable to future tenants.
-After all, humans will always be in need of places to live.
-Combine this unique security with the likelihood that your investment will increase in value, and you have an asset that is timeless and dependable.
+Though being a landlord isn’t risk-free, the likelihood of your rental unit losing relevance is slim.
+Keep your properly maintained and marketable to future tenants.
+After all, humans will always need places to live.
+Combine this unique security with the likelihood that your investment will increase in value.
+A timeless and dependable asset.